The Atelier Delphine woman: Naoko Takei Moore

 AD: 100%.
 Some houses Yoshi photographed in LA - the Bonnie Hill Residence by Standard Architecture (right) and the Rustic Canyon House by Talbot McLanahan, Architect (below) embrace the Donabes, and they are passionate about collecting and learning more about it.
 That's amazing!

 AD: Anyone that you look to for styling and philosophy inspiration?
-Celebrites, friends, or fictional characters are fine!
+Celebrities, friends, or fictional characters?

 NTM: Diana Ross.
 Besides her exceptional talent and success as an artist, her fearless approach to fashion has inspired generations of women.
 I also admire her for her advocacy for empowerment, unity, and love through her music and activism.
 She's a true icon.